HomeSpan/SomfyPlus/docs/README.md

 * An ESP32 board, such as the [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3405)
 * An RFM69 Transceiver, such as this [RFM69HCW FeatherWing](https://www.sparkfun.com/products/10534) from Adafruit
-* One regular-size pushbutton (normally-open) to serve as both the Somfy PROG button and the channel SELECTOR button
+* Three pushbuttons (normally-open) to serve as the Somfy UP, DOWN, and MY buttons (the MY button also serves as the HomeSpan Control Button)
-* Three regular-size pushbuttons (normally-open) to serve as the Somfy UP, DOWN, and MY buttons (optional)
+* One LED and current-limiting resistor to serve as the HomeSpan Status LED
-* One small pushbutton (normally-open) to serve as the HomeSpan Control Button (optional)
+* One LED and current-limiting resistor to provide visual feedback when RFM69 is transmitting Somfy RTS signals

 ## Overview